Daniel Podence: Wolverhampton Wanderers

+Al-Shabab

+On 3 September 2024, Podence joined Saudi Arabian club Al-Shabab.
+One year later, he returned to Olympiacos on loan.
+He scored on his third debut for the latter on 13 September 2025, in a 5–0 home win over Panserraikos.

 International career

-Podence scored in his first two appearances for the Portuguese under-21 team, in October 2016 matches against Hungary (3–3) and Liechtenstein (7–1 rout) for the 2017 UEFA European Championship qualifying stage.
-Selected for the finals in Poland, he repeated the feat in the 4–2 group-phase victory over Macedonia.
+Podence scored in his first two appearances for the Portugal under-21 team, in October 2016 matches against Hungary (3–3) and Liechtenstein (7–1 rout) for the 2017 UEFA European Championship qualifying stage.
+Selected for the finals in Poland, he repeated the feat in the 4–2 group-phase victory over North Macedonia.

 In September 2019, Podence was called up to the senior squad for UEFA Euro 2020 qualifiers with Serbia and Lithuania.
 He made his debut 13 months later, playing 15 minutes in place of João Félix in a 3–0 home win against Sweden in the Nations League.